 It's Men's Health Month, and we're exploring a few staggering men's health statistics.

-Internal Medicine physician, Dr. Narasimha Palagummi, urges men to make their health a priority, “It's time to take control of your health and get your yearly physical.”
+Internist Dr. Narasimha Palagummi urges men to make their health a priority, “It's time to take control of your health and get your yearly physical.”
 Getting your annual exam could save your life.

 1 in 7 men will be diagnosed with prostate cancer